hector-munachi/hector-munachi/README.md

 🧐I’m currently learning - More Advanced React

-🤝I’m looking to collaborate on - NodeJs, Express, MongoDB and any stuff on the Back-end.
+🤝I’m looking to collaborate on - MongoDB, Express, React, NodeJs and any stuff on the Back-end.

 💬 Ask me about anything...